ChartsCSS/ChartsCSS.org/src/customization/3d-effects.md

 ## 3D Cylinders

-To make the bars look like 3D cylinders you can use the `border-radius` property:
+To make the bars look like 3D cylinders, use the CSS  `border-radius` property:

 ```css
 #custom-effect tbody td {